-Ultimately, the data is sourced from a Veteran or Veteran beneficiary, but that information is provided to an industry provider who then submits the data to the VA via a clearing house transmission.
-As a component of Payer Electronic Data Interchange (EDI) Transactions Application Suite (TAS) of processing, the ARS-Cloud application is a privacy sensitive system that collects, maintains, and makes available to the healthcare claim adjudication process healthcare related data for Veterans and beneficiaries.
-During claims processing additional information related to the claim is tagged with a Patient Document Identifier (PDI) for traceability to all related claims.
+Ultimately, the data is sourced from a Veteran, but that information is provided to an industry provider who then submits the data to the VA via a clearing house transmission.
+The AET application is a privacy sensitive system that collects, maintains, and makes available eligibility data to community care healthcare providers in support of the Community Care healthcare programs.